iobis/pyworms/README.md

 # pyworms

 Python client for the World Register of Marine Species (WoRMS) REST service.
+For each endpoint, 200 distinct calls are cached.